johncmerfeld/Riddler/RPSHop/README.md

 ## Workflow

 At first, I wanted to proof this out, but I am simply not a theorist (although I'll keep trying!).
 The one insight I did get from the purely mathematical work was that one rock, paper, scissors (RPS) match should take on average 1.5 seconds.
-Indeed, that was backed up in practice.
-If there were no hoops separating the first two children, the game of RPSHop lasted about 1.5 seconds on average.
+Indeed, that was backed up in practice: if there were no hoops separating the first two children, the game of RPSHop ending up lasting about 1.5 seconds on average.

 The Python script is a pretty straightforward simulator.
 Everything is wrapped in an `iterate()` function and the simulation can be run as many times as the user wants.
 Thus, the script has parameters `maxHoops` and `Ntrials`, and will write out a CSV containing the average time over `Ntrials` for games with sizes form 0 to `maxHoops`.